andrew/ultimate-awesome/README.md

 - [awesome-green-ai](https://github.com/samuelrince/awesome-green-ai) - A curated list of awesome Green AI resources and tools to assess and reduce the environmental impacts of using and deploying AI.
 - [awesome-embodied-world-model](https://github.com/tsinghua-fib-lab/awesome-embodied-world-model) - Awesome paper list and repos of the paper "A comprehensive survey of embodied world models".
 - [awesome-video-domain-adaptation](https://github.com/xuyu0010/awesome-video-domain-adaptation) - A comprehensive collection of awesome research and other items about video domain adaptation.
+- [awesome-object-shadow-generation](https://github.com/bcmi/awesome-object-shadow-generation) - A curated list of papers, code, and resources pertaining to object shadow generation.
 - [awesome-game-engines](https://github.com/ChessMax/awesome-game-engines) - The list of awesome game engines for everything😎.
 - [awesome-coastal](https://github.com/chrisleaman/awesome-coastal) - A curated list of awesome resources for coastal engineers and scientists.
 - [Speech-Prompts-Adapters](https://github.com/ga642381/Speech-Prompts-Adapters) - This Repository surveys the paper focusing on Prompting and Adapters for Speech Processing. .